Renewing Your CDL in CaliforniaPage Overview

-Your California commercial driver's license (CDL) must be renewed every five years.
+Your California commercial driver's license (CDL) must be renewed every 5 years.
 Changes in state and federal law have forced changes in the process, especially for those who hold a hazardous materials endorsement.

 The Department of Motor Vehicles (DMV) will send you a renewal notice specifying which renewal options are open.
 The options are renewing by mail, online, or by appearing in person at a local DMV office.

 For a Class A, B, or C commercial licenses, the renewal fee is $41.
 There are additional fees to add an endorsement or remove a restriction, as well as further testing.

 A major change to the CDL requirements is that if you currently hold a hazmat endorsement, you must undergo a background check conducted by the Transportation Security Administration (TSA).
 You must do this every five years.
 The USA Patriot Act requires this to better control hazardous materials, for public safety.

 Schedule an appointment with a TSA agent to initiate the process.
 Do this online.